Soups

 Red bean soup recipe Red Bean Soup

-Pumpkin puree soup with croutons recipe Pumpkin Soup with Croutons
+Pumpkin puree soup recipe with croutons Pumpkin Cream Soup with Croutons

-Green pea puree soup recipe Green Pea Puree Soup
+Green pea puree soup recipe Green Pea Cream Soup

 Green borscht recipe Green Borscht